antonscheffer/as_sftp/usage.md

 end;</code></pre>

-# Login using a private key is partly supported, i.e. only using a DSA/DSS private key.
+# Login using a private key is partly supported, i.e. only using a RSA and DSA/DSS private key.
-As soon as I think that this package is used (lots of stars, lots of bug issues, lots of feature requests, lots of donations) I will extend that with at least RSA private keys.
+As soon as I think that this package is used (lots of stars, lots of bug issues, lots of feature requests, lots of donations) I will extend that with at ECDSA private keys.